usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 to ensure that its services, programs, and activities offered using web content and mobile apps are accessible to individuals with disabilities.
-However, it might be an undue burden for the town to make all those materials fully accessible in a short period of time in response to a request by an individual with a disability.
-211 Whether the undue burdens limitation applies, however, would depend, among other things, on how large the town’s operating budget is and how much it would cost to make the materials in question accessible.
+However, it might be an undue burden for the town to make all those materials fully accessible in a short period of time in response to a request by an individual with a disability. {% fn 211 %} Whether the undue burdens limitation applies, however, would depend, among other things, on how large the town’s operating budget is and how much it would cost to make the materials in question accessible.
 Whether the limitation applies will also vary over time.
 Increases